sebapersson/PEtab.jl/docs/src/tutorial.md

 p = plot(pl_sol; xlabel = xl)
 ```

-For more details on available profiling options, see
+For more details on available profiling options, see the
 [LikelihoodProfiler.jl documentation](https://github.com/insysbio/LikelihoodProfiler.jl).
-Note also that the profiles are returned on the estimation scale, which in this example is
+Note also that the profile confidence intervals are returned on the parameter estimation
-`log10`.
-Transforming them to the linear scale is not as simple as applying `exp10`, since
+scale, which in this example is `log10`.
+Transforming the intervals to the linear scale is
-changes of variables for probability distributions require accounting for the Jacobian.
+not as simple as applying `exp10`, since changes of variables for probability distributions
+require accounting for the Jacobian.

 ## Next steps